DEIPworld/deip-testnet/docs/how-to-research-token-sale.md

 ```
 When enough accounts vote for proposal and  quorum percent is achieved - proposal will be accepted and research token sale is created.
 Keep in mind that token sale will not start until specified 'start time'.
 6. To list all token sales use `list_research_token_sales` command with following parameters:
-- lower bound id to start listing from (suggested to set to 0 unlsee you want to list starting from some specific id)
+- lower bound id to start listing from (suggested to set to 0 unless you want to list starting from some specific id)
 - limit of entries to list (default: 100, maximum: 1000)
 ```
 list_research_token_sales 0 100